PlasmaStark/salix/src/contents/articles/2023-primespiral.md

 ![Classical prime spiral](./primetales/2023-primes-white.png)
 For now, this will not be an in-depth overview.

-One day I noticed that it looks quite like a galaxy.
+One day I noticed that it looks quite like a galaxy: a "barred spiral galaxy" to be precise, like our own!
 Can we add more to it?

 ## Star classes

-Astronomers divide stars in classes according to their spectral characteristics.
-I love astronomy, and I am (partially) confident they know what they are doing.
+Astronomers classify stars according to their spectral characteristics.
+I enjoy astronomy, and I am (partially) confident they know what they are doing.

 The following can be found [on Wikipedia](https://en.wikipedia.org/wiki/Stellar_classification#Harvard_spectral_classification) [@WEB:Wikistars], and is a list of star classes in order of temperature: